 You should generally pay less for a policy with a restricted list of parts covered.
 Find out what the weaknesses are for the model of vehicle you are buying and get a policy to protect yourself armed with this knowledge.

 More About Extending A Car Warranty

 When buying a new Vauxhall car you will automatically be given a manufacturer’s warranty.
 The Manufacturer’s warranty can be valid for a period of between one and three years.
-Now there is a point which can often cause confusion so here is our chance to clarify for you.
-Under a standard manufacturers warranty you are free to get your car serviced at any service station / garage in the UK and still benefit from the manufacturer’s new car warranty, providing the service is carried out to the car manufacturer’s recommendations and you have informed the policy provider who you will be using.
-A used car dealership could also offer a warranty which extends a two year warranty to three years for you.
+Now there is a point that can often cause confusion so here is our chance to clarify for you.
+Under a standard manufacturers warranty, you are free to get your car serviced at any service station/garage in the UK and still benefit from the manufacturer’s new car warranty, providing the service is carried out to the car manufacturer’s recommendations and you have informed the policy provider who you will be using.
+A used car dealership could also offer a warranty that extends a two-year warranty to three years for you.

-Some warranty policies have a betterment clause, in which case you would have to pay something if your vehicle was improved following repair.
+Some warranty policies have a mileage contribution, in which case you would have to pay something if your vehicle was improved following repair.
 They may also have a maximum amount payable during the life of the policy.
 There may be an excess that you will need to pay yourself if you have to make a claim on your vehicle warranty.
-Some automotive components may have specific claim limits or excesses applied to the as well.
+Some automotive components may have specific claim limits or excesses applied to them as well.